Have you ever wondered how to be a good mom?

-It is a well-known in the business world that you don’t develop the product you want…you develop the product that the market wants.
+After all, it’s a well-known rule in the business world that you don’t develop the product you want…you develop the product that the market wants.

-Knowing this, I took to the “market” to ask my 8-year old what she thinks it takes to be a great mom.
+Knowing this, I took to the “market” to ask my 8-year old, Lorelai (Yes, I’m a Gilmore Girl) what she thinks it takes to be a great mom.

 Allow me to introduce Lorelai.